xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Display Off shortcut**

-  Use a keyboard shortcut `CTRL + Esc` to turn off your monitor.
+  Use a keyboard shortcut `Ctrl + Esc` to turn off your monitor.

 -----------------
 #### **Add Control Panel Tools to a Menu**